-Man wanted for using racial slur, attacking woman in Jefferson County
+Man wanted after using racial slur, shooting woman in Jefferson County

 Adam Lee Pillow faces charges of second-degree assault, unlawful use of a weapon and armed criminal action.

-The victim, April Brown, said it’s the most horrifying experience she’s ever been though and she’s still dealing with the trauma.
+The victim, April Brown, said it’s the most horrifying experience she’s ever been through and she’s still dealing with the trauma.

 "I can't eat at all, not even applesauce," Brown said.